Sid was born Tuesday September 25th 1973 on Crown St in the city of Sydney, Australia to Ecuadorian immigrants Tito and

 In 2003 Sidney also began to thrive in the realm of public speaking and preaching.
 Encouraging and inspiring lives, he went on to become one of the key leading regional and national youth communicators throughout Australia.

 In 2009 he was married to his best friend, Anna-Mei Afoke.

-He is currently working as a full time artist, an advocate for international apparel label RVCA, the owner & Creative Director of his label, Crown St and now the proud father of his beloved daughters, Skylar-Lovelle & Sianna-Lovelle.
+Currently, Sid is working as a full time artist, an advocate for international apparel label RVCA, an ambassador / influencer for Adidas, Sony, Copic & Taubmans, husband and father to his beloved daughters, Skylar-Lovelle & Sianna-Lovelle.